enligence/persona-link/Roadmap.md

 ## New features
 - [ ] Add personalization layer logic
-- [ ] Add audio and text only end points for complete compatibility
+- [ ] Add text only end points for complete compatibility (low priority)

 ## Documentation
 - [ ] Prepare more examples for various avatar providers